Grylls20/Revise-ai-ide/README.md

 A modern, AI-powered code execution and analysis platform.
 It provides a full-stack browser-based development environment using a modular React (Next.js) frontend and a robust Spring Boot backend.

-Features include real-time AI code reviews powered by Google's Gemini Flash API and zero-cost cloud execution.
-The stack is deployed with the backend on **AWS EC2** and the frontend on **Netlify**, utilizing a server-side proxy architecture to handle cross-origin communication securely.

 🚀 **Live at: [https://revise-ai-ide.netlify.app](https://revise-ai-ide.netlify.app)**

 ---